sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 ---

 The title of this book, *Shrama Shastra*, means treatise or doctrine (Shastra) of labour (Shrama).
 To those well-versed in the history of nonviolence: What Vinobas *Swaraj Shastra* (the doctrine of self-rule) is in terms of politics, this work is meant to be in terms of economics.
 It is my humble attempt to offer a first draft in this direction.
 Just as Vinobas Shastra will have to be elaborated (as he himself foretold in his foreword) - and it is time to elaborate on it now in the light of his own later discoveries and ideas (Bhudan, Lokniti, Gramdan, Shanti Sena and all of these ideas came after the Shastra was written), this Shastra too may have to be elaborated on at a later point.
 But I am convinced that the fundamental ideas will firmly remain and stand the test of time.
+When there is any true value in it, it is thanks to Vinoba who teached me and thanks to that from which I depend.
+When there is any fault in it, then it is my fault.

 ---